WuerthPhoenix/tornado/tornado/engine/README.md

 ```

 In this case, the size of the thread pool is statically fixed at 20.
+If the provided size is less than _1_, then _1_ will be used be default.

 ### Structure and Configuration: The JSON Collector